vdods/sept-rs/sept-gui/notes.md

 -   Should be a minimally complete editor capable of producing/editing/browsing basic sept data.
 -   Don't include symbolic refs for now.
 They complicate the semantics of copy/paste and serialization.
 However, they are an important feature of the data model that needs to be proven out eventually.
 -   Features
+    -   New
+        -   If there are unsaved changes, offer:
+            -   Save
+            -   Discard
+            -   Cancel
+        -   Keyboard shortcut Ctrl+N
-    -   Open
+    -   X Open
+        -   X If there are unsaved changes, offer:
+            -   X Save
+            -   X Discard
+            -   X Cancel
         -   X Using file dialog
         -   X Pass file path from commandline
         -   X Keyboard shortcut Ctrl+O
-    -   Save
+    -   X Save
         -   X File dialog to pick a path if none already set
         -   X Keyboard shortcut Ctrl+S
-    -   Save As
+    -   X Save As
         -   X Using file dialog
         -   X Keyboard shortcut Ctrl+Shift+S
-    -   Unsaved changes tracker
+    -   X Unsaved changes tracker
+    -   X Undo
+    -   X Redo
     -   Select
     -   Copy (from within sept-gui)
         -   Probably this should produce a string that simulates the keyboard input to produce the copied data.